Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-4-0-m3.md

 ### New and changed features

-- The following open-source libraries have been upgraded:
+- The following Open-source libraries have been upgraded:
   - file (5.32)
     - CVE-2018-10360
   - sqlite (3.21.0)